splunk/addonfactory-ucc-generator/docs/entity/validators.md

 ### Combinations

-You can also make a combinations of many validators by providing all of them in single array.
+You can combine multiple validators in a single array.

-See the following example usage of validators :
+Example:

 ```json
 {